EFWob/RetroRadio/README.md

 This line contains the new command _'in'_.
-- The command _'in'_ sets or updates the properies of a specific input.
+- The command _'in'_ sets or updates the properies of a specific Input.
-- Each input has a name, that name is indicated by the string following the '.' after _in_
+- Each Input has a name, that name is indicated by the string following the '.' after _in_
-- In our example we have defined an input with the name 'vol'
+- In our example we have defined an Input with the name 'vol'
-- The _in_ command allows to set or change the "properties" of an input.
+- The _in_ command allows to set or change the "properties" of an Input.
   * If more than one property is defined, they are separated by ','.
 If more than one property is set in this list, they are evaluated from left to right.
   * most properties take an argument, that argument is assigned as usual with _property = argument_
   * The argument of a property is dereferenced to RAM/NVS if it starts with '@', to RAM only if it starts with '.', to NVS only if it starts with '&'.
   	- If an argument is dereferenced, it is used when the _in_-command is executed.
-If it is changed later, the input will not change.
+If it is changed later, the Input will not change.
   * If _argument_ is not provided, it is assumed to be the empty String ''.
   * Some properties (_start_ or _stop_ for instance) do not require an _argument_ (in that case, _argument_ will be ignored if set)
 - The property _'src'_ specifies the link to an input
   * Here _'a39'_ is set.
 This means "use pin39 as analog input" There is no checking, if that is a valid (analog) pin.
 In practice, this assignment will result in an
   _analogRead(39)_.
-(The setting _in.vol=src=a42_ would not result in any complaints, just render the input useless, as _analogRead(42)_ will always return _0_.)
+(The setting _in.vol=src=a42_ would not result in any complaints, just render the Input useless, as _analogRead(42)_ will always return _0_.)
 - _mode_ is a property that details a few aspects of the physical input.
-  * It is specific (has a different meaning) to a specific input type.
+  * It is specific (has a different meaning) to a specific Input type.
-  * _mode_ is bit-coded, and for analog input b0-b4 are evaluated (28 from the example is 0b11100 in binary):
+  * _mode_ is bit-coded, and for analog Input b0-b4 are evaluated (28 from the example is 0b11100 in binary):
-  * b0: if set, readout is inverted (so 4095 if 0V are applied to input pin and 0 is returned if pin is at Vcc).
+  * b0: if set, readout is inverted (so 4095 if 0V are applied to Input pin and 0 is returned if pin is at Vcc).
 Not inverted in our example.
   * b1: if set, pin is configured as Input with internal PullUp (_pinMode(INPUT_PULLUP)_), otherwise (as in this example) just as Input (_pinMode(INPUT)_).
   * b2..b4: set a filter size from 0 to 7 to smoothen out glitches/noise on the input line.
 The higher the filter is set (max 7 as in our example) the less noise will be on readout with the drawback that actual changes (user change of variable resistor for instance) will be less instantaneous but will take some time to propagate to the readout.
 For volume settings this is not a bad thing at all, and the maximum size of 7 is still fine with that usecase.
   * all other bits are reserved for future ideas and should for now be set to '0'.
-  * So in our case the input is configured with the maximum filter size 7, not inverted, internal PullUp not set.
+  * So in our case the Input is configured with the maximum filter size 7, not inverted, internal PullUp not set.
 - The property _map_ allows a re-mapping of the physical read input value to an arbitrary different output range
   * a _map_ can contain any number of entries
   * each entry must be surrounded by paranthesis _'(x1..x2 = y1..y2)'_. _x1..x2_ is (a part) of the input range that will be transformed into the output range _y1..y2_
-    > In our example, if _analogRead(39)_ returns something between 101 or 4095, the input itself will return something between 50 to 100.
-If _analogRead()_ returns less, (100 or less), the input will yield 0.
+    > In our example, if _analogRead(39)_ returns something between 101 or 4095, the Input itself will return something between 50 to 100.
+If _analogRead()_ returns less, (100 or less), the Input will yield 0.
   * The arduino _map()_ function is used internally, so reversing lower and upper bounds or using negative numbers is no problem as long its within the limits of int16
   * _map_-entries can overlap both on the x and the y side.
 When actually performing the mapping, the entries are evaluated from left to right.
   * if a matching entry is found, that entry will be used for mapping.
 Further entries (to the right) are no longer considered.